anshulpardhi01/Call-Center-Data-Dashboard/README.md

 # Call Center Dashboard

-### I developed an interactive and insightful dashboard in Excel, analyzing call center operations for improved decision-making.
+### Developed an interactive and insightful dashboard in Excel, analyzing call center operations for improved decision-making.

 ### Key Highlights:
 * **Data Collection**: Database downloaded from the web.